310mc/https-310mc.github.io-tl/source/_posts/feature_scout/dear_me_before_i_became_a_ninja.md

 {% bubble Tsukasa %}
 Yes, very much so.
 People always keep their interests and ambitions deep within their heart.

 However, not everyone can make their dream come true.
-It’s not uncommon for people to give up halfway.
+It is not uncommon for people to give up halfway.

 Yet you were able to continue staying the way you wished to be.
 Your level of persistence is not of the ordinary.
 {% endbubble %}